Mitigate threats by using Windows 10 security features

 Includes Memory Garbage Collection (MemGC).
-This helps protect against use-after-free (UAF) issues.
+This feature helps protect against use-after-free (UAF) issues.

 Designed as a Universal Windows app.
 Microsoft Edge is inherently compartmentalized and runs in an AppContainer that sandboxes the browser from the system, data, and other apps.
 IE11 on Windows 10 can also take advantage of the same AppContainer technology through Enhanced Protect Mode.
 However, because IE11 can run ActiveX and BHOs, the browser and sandbox are susceptible to a much broader range of attacks than Microsoft Edge.

 Simplifies security configuration tasks.
 Because Microsoft Edge uses a simplified application structure and a single sandbox configuration, there are fewer required security settings.
-In addition, Microsoft Edge default settings align with security best practices, which makes it more secure by default.
+In addition, Microsoft Edge default settings align with security best practices, making it more secure by default.

 In addition to Microsoft Edge, Microsoft includes IE11 in Windows 10, primarily for backwards-compatibility with websites and with binary extensions that do not work with Microsoft Edge.
-It should not be configured as the primary browser but rather as an optional or automatic switchover.
+You cannot configure it as the primary browser but rather as an optional or automatic switchover.
 We recommend using Microsoft Edge as the primary web browser because it provides compatibility with the modern web and the best possible security.

-For sites that require IE11 compatibility, including those that require binary extensions and plug-ins, enable Enterprise mode and use the Enterprise Mode Site List to define which sites have the dependency.
+For sites that require IE11 compatibility, including those sites that require binary extensions and plug-ins, enable Enterprise mode and use the Enterprise Mode Site List to define which sites have the dependency.
 With this configuration, when Microsoft Edge identifies a site that requires IE11, users will automatically be switched to IE11.